 U.S. Bonded Winery No. 1

-Pleasant Valley Wine Company, also known as the Great Western Winery, was the first U.S. Bonded winery and today is listed on the National Registry of Historic Places.
+Also known as the Great Western Winery, Pleasant Valley was the first U.S. Bonded winery and today is listed on the National Registry of Historic Places.
 The family-owned operation was first established in 1860 by the Champlin family and sits on a tree covered hillside about a mile from Hammondsport, New York on Keuka Lake.
 In its early years, the winery was recognized worldwide for its high-quality sparkling wines, even beating out French Champagnes in international competitions.